-They were founded in 1983, after several Society members had suggested we try to organise a branch based on either Winchester or Southampton.
-Though there were branches in that area already, they found out that sixty members of the Cartophilic Society lived in South Hampshire.
+We were founded in 1983, after several Society members had suggested we try to organise a branch based on either Winchester or Southampton.
+Though there were branches in that area already, we found out that sixty members of the Cartophilic Society lived in South Hampshire.
 So an advertisement appeared in the Society magazine, saying an inaugural meeting was to be held in Winchester on February the 12th 1983.
 Eighteen members came, a further twelve having been interested but otherwise engaged that night.
 The first job was to agree on a club name which would not include Hampshire, to avoid confusion with the two other branches, namely Hants and Surrey and Hants and Dorset.
 And it was decided to meet on the first Friday evening of each month.

 For the first three years, these meetings took place in the Peninsula Barracks in Winchester.
-Our room at the “Light Infantry Barracks” was free of rent, which is why at that time they charged no subscriptions.
+Our room at the “Light Infantry Barracks” was free of rent, which is why at that time we charged no subscriptions.
 The last meeting was held in January 1986; this was due to change within the ranks, the Barracks were being closed and the Light Division moved to a new depot on the outskirts of Winchester.
 To say goodbye, a special commemorative card was issued, which, unsurprisingly, is much sought after by militaria collectors.
 The front of this shows a reproduction of a card first issued by Churchman in 1934 as part of a set called “Well Known Ties”.
 Both show the barracks, and the Greenjackets regimental tie, but there are differences between the two so have a look and see if you can spot them.
 This is a most attractive set, and one which so few collectors seem to know of.
 But do be aware that the set has been reprinted more recently.

 In 1997, this were one of three co-hosting branches involved with the Cartophilic Convention, which was held at the Southampton Guildhall; the other two branches were Hants and Dorset and Hants and Surrey.
 And all are mentioned on the most attractive commemorative card showing three ocean liners, a familiar sight in the area, from a wonderful drawing by Paul Merchant.

 So in 2008 we moved out of the Littleton Village Hall, where we had met for over twenty years, and started the next stage of our story at Botley Market Hall, High Street, Botley, near Southampton SO30 2EA.
-This was originally built in 1850, its right in the centre of the village, but still has a car park to the rear.
+This was originally built in 1850, its right in the centre of the village, but it still has a car park to the rear.
 Our miniature-style image is actually the centre section of a vintage postcard issued by F.G.O.
 Stuart at the turn of the last century, but it is amazing how little the exterior has changed in that time, and we are delighted to say that its excellent preservation has led to it becoming a Grade 2 Listed Building.

 It was refurbished sympathetically in 2012 to include the large main hall and the smaller room upstairs that we use for our branch meetings, and we are delighted to say the building was also made fully accessible for all our visitors,